Take blame for government shutdown? ‘F--- that,’ Trump reportedly told aides

 But the alternative – which some White House aides reportedly said would have included shouldering much of the blame for another government shutdown – didn’t appeal to the president either.

-“F--- that,” Trump said when faced with the option, sources told the Wall Street Journal.
+“F--- that,” Trump reported said when faced with the option, sources told the Wall Street Journal.

 In a similar outburst last week, Trump reportedly dispelled any notion of firing national security adviser Lt.
 Gen. H.R.
 McMaster, describing such rumors as, “Total f---ing bulls---,” the Journal reported.